distributed-system-analysis/pbench/docs/API/metadata.md

 ### User namespace

-This is treated almost exactly like the `dashboard` namespace, except that the values stored here are specific to the authenticated user.
-Each authenticated client may set distinct values for the same keys, and will be able to retrieve those values later.
-A client authenticated for some other user will see a completely different set of values.
+The server will never modify or directly interpret values in this namespace.
+An authenticated client representing the owner of a dataset can set any keys within this namespace to any valid JSON values (string, number, boolean, list, or nested objects) for retrieval later.
+Each authenticated client may set distinct values for the same keys, or use completely different keys, and can retrieve those values later.
+A client authenticated for another user has its own comletely unique `user` namespace.

 An unauthenticated client can neither set nor retrieve any `user` namespace values; such a client will always see the `user` namespace as empty.